uw-hai/crowdjs-server/README.md

 ## Testing instructions
 - Use `heroku local -f Procfile.test` (if using Heroku) or
 - Be sure to run both `./run_tests.sh .env` AND `./run_tests.sh .production-env` to test both dev and production environments.
-- The test/ folder also contains folders with end-to-end workflow tests.
-To run an end-to-end test, cd into the desired *_workflow/ folder, and read the README.
+- The `test/` folder also contains folders with more tests that include end-to-end workflow tests as well as more unit tests.
+To run these, read the README inside the desired `*_workflow/` folder.

 ## Usage
 - First, create an account and login by going to `server_url/register` and `server_url/login`.
 You will receive an API Token as well as a requester_id.
 - Next, make a PUT request to `server_url/tasks` to insert your task (consisting of 1 or more questions) into the database.
 This step requires your credentials.
+When inserting a task, you can include a function that will be called every time an answer is submitted.
+You can use this function to create new questions and remove old questions.
+Keep in mind this function will always be called, unless you specify otherwise, even if the answer submitted is for a question that has already been removed.
+See the documentation for more details.
 - To query the next question a worker should answer, make a GET request to `server_url/assign_next_question`.
 - To insert an answer into the database, make a PUT request to `server_url/answers`.
 - See the documentation for more details about how to make the requests.